sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

    :align: center
    :width: 60%

-Import Cutsom Processors
+Import Custom Processors
 ------------------------

-Fire Insights enables you to ``import`` Cutsom Processors to different environment.
+Fire Insights enables you to ``import`` Custom Processors to different environment.

-Below are the steps to Import Cutsom Processors.
+Below are the steps to Import Custom Processors.

 login to Fire Insights & go to Custom Processors list page.